 It is also important to know that Diabetic patients have more vulnerability in the development of hypothyroidism.
 Diabetes mellitus affects the thyroid gland by impeding the thyroid-stimulating hormone.

-Role of the Thyroid Stimulating Hormone Receptor
+Role of the Thyroid-Stimulating Hormone Receptor

 Thyroid-stimulating hormone receptor (TSHR) plays one of the central roles i.e. as the name speaks, ‘a stimulator’.
-TSHR controls the thyroid cells to prevent the enlargement of the thyroid level.
+TSHR controls the thyroid cells to prevent the enlargement of the thyroid leve4l.
 Hence, proven to be beneficial to the thyroid gland.

 Secondly, plays a metabolic function, i.e. in regulating thyroid metabolism.